cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 ## Pathway are Orthologs

 Two genes with similar evolutionary history and function appearing in two organisms are called orthologs.
-They are incredibly important for studying biology because they allow us to make inferences about how human biology works when studying model organisms like mice and rats.
+Orthology is incredibly important for studying biology because it allows us to make inferences about how human biology works by studying model organisms like mice and rats.
 There are several databases collecting orthology relationships, such as [HomoloGene](https://www.ncbi.nlm.nih.gov/homologene).

-It follows that orthology should apply to pathways as well.
+It follows that orthology could be applied to pathways as well.
 In fact, Reactome's web interface already has a box below each pathway linking to the orthologous pathways:

 ![Reactome Orthology Box](/img/reactome_orthology_box.png)

-However, this information is not programatically available, and it is not available for other databases like WikiPathways and KEGG.
-Therefore, we can introduce a relationship `orthology` to write triples.
+However, this information is not programatically available (AFAIK), and it is not available for other databases like WikiPathways and KEGG.
+Therefore, we can introduce a relationship `orthology` to start curating triples like:

 | Subject               | Predicate | Object                |
 | --------------------- | ----------| --------------------- |